brendanwhit/pocs-final-project/docs/index.md

 An example of where calculating the baseline from the full range of data obscuring a shocking event is with the word "killmonger".
-Figure~\ref{Fig:killmonger} indicates how calulating the baseline from the full range of data, represented by the blue shadow, hides the shocking rise of "killmonger".
+Figure 1 indicates how calulating the baseline from the full range of data, represented by the blue shadow, hides the shocking rise of "killmonger".